How to Lower Mortgage Payment Without Refinancing

 Your monthly mortgage includes payments on the loan principal and interest, not to mention your property taxes, private mortgage insurance, and homeowner’s insurance.
 And then there are the costs of actually living in the house.

-If you want to squeeze more enjoyment out of life and your home, you might be wondering: How can I lower my monthly mortgage payment without refinancing?
+If you want to squeeze more enjoyment out of life and your home, you might be wondering how to get a lower monthly mortgage payment without refinancing?

 In this guide, we’ll go over five potential methods for lowering your monthly costs without refinancing.